NEW YORK (AP) — Growing is hard for a company as big as Exxon.

 Exxon's results were also helped by a sharp decline in corporate and financing expenses, which Exxon attributed to "favorable tax impacts."

 Exxon isn't the only big company with growing pains.
-Apple Inc., which has jockeyed with Exxon for the title of most valuable company, fell to second place recently as investors question its growth prospects.
-This comes even though Apple posted the same first-quarter profit as Exxon — $9.5 billion — but on about a third of the revenue.
+Apple Inc., which has jockeyed with Exxon for the title of most valuable company, fell to second place recently as it starts to hear the questions about growth that Exxon has faced for years.
+This comes even though Apple, posted the same first-quarter profit as Exxon — $9.5 billion — but on about a third less revenue.

 Follow Jonathan Fahey at http://twitter.com/JonathanFahey .